vzhabiuk/search-perf/README.txt

 It does make sense to do the performance testing when the documents are kept adding to the db

 For the Sensei
 1.Launch the bin/prepare.sh to create the json file with 3 mln docs.
-Modify
 2. just use com.senseidb.gateway.file.LinedFileDataProvider in the sensei.properties to load docs from the generated big file

 For Solr execute  bin/loadIndex script.
 Please uncomment the section specific to Solr